monsoonmaelstrom/book2/book2.md

 An hour and a half later, Liam, Davy, and I are standing in the stables.

-“I figure we’ll try this here, before we leave,” I tell Liam.
+“I figure we’ll try this here, before we leave,” I explain to Liam.
 “It’s similar to the rings, but instead of heat, it’s only energy.
 We’ll have you try it with Davy first since the way your magic interacts with mine seems… volatile.”

 Davy sighs and holds up his hand.
 I know he’s not keen about being a guinea pig, but between the two of us, he’s the safer option.